 What are the symptoms of a shoulder dislocation?

-- Pain in your upper arm and shoulder, which is usually worse when you move them
+- Pain in your upper arm and shoulder, which is often worse when you try to move them

 - Numbness and weakness

 These symptoms may be caused by other conditions or health problems.
 Always talk with your healthcare provider for a diagnosis.

 How is a shoulder dislocation diagnosed?

 Your healthcare provider will take a full health history and give you a physical exam.
 Diagnostic tests often include X-rays and an MRI.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment may include:

 - Moving the head of your upper arm bone back into your shoulder joint (reduction), often with an anesthetic

 - Limiting shoulder movement (immobilization) with a sling after reduction